 · Access to an excellent library of farming related books

 · Membership to CRAFT, a regional network of farmers and apprentices with monthly tours and activities (or virtual tours during pandemic)

 · $700/month starting full-time stipend with merit-based raises possible (taxes will be withheld and a W-2 is given at the end of the year).

 · Housing: a tiny home or camper (electricity, cold water, propane cooking appliances, shared outhouse, and a hot shower in a shared building are provided; there is no A/C in any of our housing).

 · Vegetables from the farm and $150 pork credit (3 pack limit on bacon- this is a hot commodity!)

 · Food staples (dry goods we order in bulk such as organic rice, beans, oats, flour, sugar)

 · Up to 3 paid sick days off throughout the season if you or a family member is sick.
 This cannot be used as extra personal vacation days.
 You must contact Jamie or Sara Jane prior to the start of the day to be missed to let us know.

-Compensation and expectations are similar to apprenticeships, but requires 40 hours/week and includes $500/month (W-2 and taxes will be applied), produce from the farm, and housing in a camper-trailer with your own kitchen, basic appliances, cold running water, and a shared outhouse and hot shower space.
+Can't commit to a full season?
+A 2-3 month internship may be right for you.
+Compensation and expectations are similar to apprenticeships, but requires 40 hours/week and includes starting stipend of $500/month (W-2 and taxes will be applied), produce from the farm, and housing in a camper-trailer with your own kitchen, basic appliances, cold running water, and a shared outhouse and hot shower space.